Minnesota AG’s office to prosecute case in Daunte Wright’s death

 Ellison said he took the case at the request of Hennepin County Attorney Mike Freeman, after another prosecutor — Washington County Attorney Pete Orput — gave the case back to Freeman’s office.

-Orput initially had the case under an agreement in which metro prosecutors share one another’s criminal cases involving police officers.
-After Orput charged Potter with manslaughter, he came under intense pressure from activists calling for more serious charges, with frequent demonstrations outside his home.
+Orput initially had the case under an agreement signed last year in which metro-area prosecutors said they would take each other’s cases in which someone dies after an officer uses force.
+After Orput charged Potter with manslaughter, he came under intense pressure from activists who called for murder charges to be filed.
+Protesters held demonstrations outside his home.

+Jaylani Hussein, executive director of the Minnesota chapter of the Council on American-Islamic Relations, also welcomed Ellison’s involvement and said he believes a third-degree murder charge should be filed.

+“Obviously our next step is to see, after reviewing all of the facts, if there will be additional charges, which we think are warranted in this case,” he said.

 Ellison said Assistant Attorney General Matthew Frank, who manages the office’s criminal division, will supervise the case.
 Frank was one of the trial attorneys in the case against Derek Chauvin, a former Minneapolis police officer convicted of murder and manslaughter in the May 25 death of George Floyd.
-Ellison will actively assist in the case, and Freeman’s office will also provide staff.
+Ellison will actively assist, and Freeman’s office will also provide staff.

-Ellison’s office said a review of the evidence and charges against Potter is already underway.

 “I did not seek this prosecution and do not accept it lightly,” Ellison said.
 “I have had, and continue to have, confidence in how both County Attorney Orput and County Attorney Freeman have handled this case to date. ...
 Prosecutors are ministers of justice.
 This means we must and will follow justice wherever it leads.”

-Orput thanked Ellison and said in a statement that he was grateful he took the case.
+Orput thanked Ellison for his leadership and said in a statement that he was grateful Ellison’s office took the case, adding that he believes the review and prosecution of cases like this belong with the Attorney General’s Office.

 Copyright 2021 The Associated Press.
 All rights reserved.